EC Mk. IV →

 the spillover phase (phase-indifference).

-In the above block diagram the valve-based parts are shown in blue.
+In the above block diagram the valve-based parts are marked in grey.

-The yellow blocks are all transistor-based.
+The other blocks are all transistor-based.
 After shifting the phase

 by 90° in the upper channel after the detection stage, the two signals